kinstella/csv-normalizer/README.md

 This is a work-in-progress, with the following modifications to be added when time allows:

+- [ ] Add exception handler that logs to stderr and omits a row if a parsing error occurs
 - [ ] Add some unit tests
 - [ ] Use babashka instead of bash as a shell script